baroquon/reefpoints/source/posts/2017-02-17-page-load-improvements-with-app-shell.md

 ---
 *In the past week I have been experimenting with the [App Shell Model](https://developers.google.com/web/fundamentals/architecture/app-shell) to make the [DockYard.com](https://dockyard.com) website load faster.
 In this blog post I'll walk through which changes I made and how I've made them.
 Complete with some benchmarks!*

+### Why improve page load speed?

+According to Google, if [loading a page takes too long](https://www.thinkwithgoogle.com/articles/mobile-page-speed-load-time.html), they'll just abandon it.
+This hurts your conversion rates.
+Key metrics that contribute to better conversion rates are when the browser is able to make its first paint and when the page is fully loaded.

 ### Tools of the trade

 *In this section I'll introduce the tools I've used to measure the loading performance.
 Please take a minute to follow the links to the mentioned tools and read how they work and what they are for.*

-I have used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and the [Application](https://developers.google.com/web/fundamentals/getting-started/codelabs/debugging-service-workers/), [Network](https://developers.google.com/web/tools/chrome-devtools/network-performance/) and [Timeline](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool) DevTools from the Google Chrome team to see if a change made a positive impact on loading speed.
+To be able to measure the performance of DockYard.com I have used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and the [Application](https://developers.google.com/web/fundamentals/getting-started/codelabs/debugging-service-workers/), [Network](https://developers.google.com/web/tools/chrome-devtools/network-performance/) and [Timeline](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool) DevTools from the Google Chrome team to see changes made a positive impact on loading speed.

 Lighthouse is the successor of Google's [PageSpeed](https://developers.google.com/speed/pagespeed/) tool.
 Lighthouse uses your Chrome DevTool to do a host of automated audits.
 I.E. it checks if a [Service Worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) is registered and that a [Web App Manifest](https://developers.google.com/web/updates/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android) can be found.
 The audits I'm most interested in are the page load performance audits.
 These measure the [first meaningful paint](https://developers.google.com/web/tools/lighthouse/audits/first-meaningful-paint), the [speed index](https://developers.google.com/web/tools/lighthouse/audits/speed-index) and [time to interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive) performance.